Guides / Formation

 What is a BOIR?

-The Beneficial Ownership Information Report (BOIR) is a filing the Financial Crimes Enforcement Network (FinCEN) requires under the Corporate Transparency Act.
-It identifies the real human beings who own or control a business — to make it harder for shell companies to hide illicit activity.
+The Beneficial Ownership Information Report (BOIR) is a filing the Financial Crimes Enforcement Network (FinCEN) originally required under the Corporate Transparency Act.
+It identifies the real human beings who own or control a business — so shell companies can’t be used to hide illicit activity.

 A “beneficial owner” is anyone who...